oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 An SD-JWT, at its core, is a digitally signed JSON document containing digests over the selectively disclosable claims with the Disclosures outside the document.

 Each digest value ensures the integrity of, and maps to, the respective Disclosure.
 Digest values are calculated using a hash function over the Disclosures, each of which contains the claim name, the claim value, and a random salt.
-The Disclosures are sent to the Holder together with the SD-JWT in the Combined Format for Issuance.
+The Disclosures are sent to the Holder together with the SD-JWT in the Combined Format for Issuance defined in (#combined_format_for_issuance).

 An SD-JWT MAY also contain clear-text claims that are always disclosed to the Verifier.

 ## Disclosing to a Verifier

-To disclose to a Verifier a subset of the SD-JWT claim values, a Holder sends only the Disclosures of those selectively released claims to the Verifier along with the SD-JWT in the Combined Format for Presentation.
+To disclose to a Verifier a subset of the SD-JWT claim values, a Holder sends only the Disclosures of those selectively released claims to the Verifier along with the SD-JWT in the Combined Format for Presentation defined in (#combined_format_for_presentation).

 ## Optional Holder Binding